Burford Water and Wastewater Servicing and Drainage Plan

 Comment on Burford Water.
 I feel it is very important to keep what we have in Burford.
 We have a great little community.
 I have seen other places,e.g. Paris, expand and grow to be like a large overblown city.
 I know the provincial government wants more housing in Ontario, and is putting pressure on Brant County also, but Burford does not need to be where this happens.
 Burford is great the way it is.
 Bringing water into here would promote growth.
 Lots of growth.
 It is unnecessary to have this kind of growth all over.
 Keep our village the way it is.
 We DON"T need growth, we need to MAINTAIN what we have.
 The downtown is great just as it is.
 At the moment there is only one storefront that is not used.
 All the other places have businesses in them.
 This is as vibrant as we need.
 Sometimes, it is so vibrant, it's hard to find a parking spot.
 With water comes expansion, comes problems, not to mention the added price of bringing this water and sewage into our homes (not an insignificant cost).
 You don't know how good something is till you lose it.
 Let's not do something we will regret later.

-mar asked over 1 year ago
+mar asked about 3 years ago

 Thank you for your comments and for participating in the study.
 All of the feedback that we receive from residents, business owners and other stakeholders will help inform the evaluation of the various water, wastewater and drainage alternatives.